docpress/docpress-search/README.md

 It also updates `ms.metadata()` to add `assets/search.js` to the `js` list.

 It is meant to be used alongside `docpress-core` and `docpress-base`.

+The frontend provides these available in the browser:

+* `Search.search('keyword')` - searches pages and headings
+* `Search.pages` - an index of all pages and headings